deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 Wireguard VPN Transport for StepRun.

 The Wireguard VPN can be used as a gateway for the steps.
 All that is needed is a Wireguard server outside the cluster that acts as a public gateway.

+The interfaces are named wg0, wg1, ..., wgN.

 Wireguard transport uses UDP hole punching to connect to the VPN Server.